 "I have corrected my mistac[XXX]ke" it means that while typing the "c" was deleted and replaced with "k".

 Other special keys are:

-Arrow keys - which can be helpful understanding where exactly editing takes place (along with an indication of where the cursor is placed using the mouse).
+- Arrow keys - These can be helpful in understanding where exactly editing takes place (along with an indication of where the cursor is placed using the mouse).

 Here is part of the source code where some of the special keys are interpreted:

 api_lpsz = _T("[RIGHT]");

 api_lpsz = _T("[END]");

 Another functionality which is usually part of Keyboard Capturing is handling Hot words.
 Hot words are phrases that are targeted to alert and cause another action when they are typed.
 For example, the operator of Target Eye might request that whenever the phrases "murder" or "kill" will be typed, a screenshot will be taken and an email alert will be sent to the operator.

 First, the array of Hot Words is initialized.
 In the commercial product, the list of Hot Words is obtained from the encrypted segment of the application which is attached to it by the Compiler.
 In this code sample, we just add 2 entries: